laetho/metagraf/readme.md

-**metaGraf** provides a generic and implementation agnostic "structure" of metadata about a software component. **metagraf** is inspired by the 12 factor app manifesto to aid automation tasks or decisions about a component or collection of compoenents.
+**metaGraf** provides a generic and implementation agnostic "structure" of metadata about a software component. **metagraf** is inspired by the <a href="https://12factor.net">twelve-factor app</a> guidelines to aid automation tasks or decisions about a component or collection of compoenents.

 **metaGraf** operates on an individual or collections of metagraph(s) (software components) to produce aggregated metadata to support your